dsurujon/vf_wgs/README.md

 Annotated CDS on the RefSeq assembly is frameshifted and has internal stops.
 It's an MMPL family transporter.
 There is a 1bp deletion at 940,694 that is present in 1561, 1563 and 1563A (3/4 strains with the noted phenotype).
 - Does this correct the frameshift i.e. gain of function??
 The GenBank record has the mutation in between 2 CDS, whereas the RefSeq record has merged the two into one large CDS, but notes an internal frameshift.
-The Bakta annotation on the de novo assembly of 1561 is a large CDS that looks intact.
-So there's a chance this is a gain of function mutation.
+The Bakta annotation on the de novo assemblies of all samples look like a large intact CDS.
+This might be either an error on the refseq record, or a gain of function that appears in all Purdy lab strains
 [MMPL review in Mtb](https://pubmed.ncbi.nlm.nih.gov/25986884/) this family of transporters seem to be involved in lipid transport, so maybe it has an effect on glycerol or glycerol derivatives